-Backup filename The suggested name of the backup is <firewall number="" serial="">day_month_year.na</firewall> by default.
-This name can be changed.
-Download the configuration backup The file will be saved in .na format (Stormshield Network Archives).
-Click on this button to save it.
+Backup filename The suggested name of the backup is <firewall number="" serial="">day_month_year.na by default.
+This name can be changed if necessary.</firewall> Download the configuration backup Click on this button to save the backup.
+The file will be saved in .na format.

+Advanced properties Password/Confirm Set a password to protect your backup.
 You are advised to protect the backup file with a strong password.
 Keep it in a safe place, as restorations will not be possible without this password, and the file can neither be modified nor reinitialized.
-Our Technical Assistance Center will not be able to retrieve or reinitialize it for you.
+Our technical support team will not be able to retrieve or reinitialize it for you.

-Password Define a password to protect your backup.
-Confirm Confirm the password of your backup, entered in the previous field.
 Password strength This progress bar indicates your password's level of security: "Very Weak", "Weak", "Medium", "Good" or "Excellent".
 You are strongly advised to use a combination of upper and lowercase letters, numbers as well as special characters.
-TPM password When the firewall has a TPM that has been initialized, the password that protects the TPM must be entered in order to back up the configuration.
+TPM password When the firewall has a TPM that has been initialized, the TPM password must be entered in order to back up the configuration.
+The backup will contain all private keys of certificates on the firewall, but the TPM-protected private keys that are included will be decrypted.
+For more information, see the section Trusted Platform Module.